sebastian-apps/finfinder/README.md

 FinFinder is great where financial data are not readily available and organized in a database.
 For example, SEDAR.com provides all Canadian public securities documents in PDF format, but rarely in XBLR format.
 This is where FinFinder helps by locating important financial data.

-A testing set of 278 annual report PDFs were analyzed, each containing an Income Statement, Balance Sheet, and Cash Flow Statement, for a total of 834 statements.
+A test set of 278 annual report PDFs were analyzed, each containing an Income Statement, Balance Sheet, and Cash Flow Statement, for a total of 834 statements.
 Of those statements, 94% were correctly identified.

 Future versions of FinFinder will extract, transform, and load the financial data.